oroinc/orocommerce/src/Oro/Bundle/ScopeBundle/Resources/doc/scope.md

 Configuring Scope Criteria Providers
 ------------------------------------
 To extend a scope with criteria that is provided by your bundle:
-1. Create a **Scope<your bundle>CriteriaProvider** class and implement getCriteriaForCurrentScope() and getCriteriaField() methods.
-Return an array of key/value structures in getCriteriaForCurrentScope() **what should the value tell us or be used for???**.
+1. Create a **Scope<your bundle>CriteriaProvider** class and implement getCriteriaForCurrentScope() and getCriteriaField() methods, as shown in the following examples.
+Return an array of key/value structures in getCriteriaForCurrentScope().
 Return a criteria id in getCriteriaField().

-(????In case if we need to get Scope by context it will get data from key\field account.????)
-(????When the scope is created, who creates it? when is it used, who uses it?)

-This is default behavior of AbstractScopeCriteriaProvider
 ```
 class ScopeAccountCriteriaProvider extends AbstractScopeCriteriaProvider
 {